Thanksgiving (United States): Foods of the season

-Giving thanks
+Giving thanks and religious activity

-Thanksgiving was founded as a religious observance for all the members of the community for a common purpose to give thanks to God.
-A 1541 thanksgiving mass was held by the Spanish explorer Francisco Vásquez de Coronado and his expedition of 1,500 men at Palo Duro Canyon in what is today the Texas Panhandle.
-A thanksgiving took place after the victory in the 1777 Battle of Saratoga during the Revolutionary War.
-In his 1789 National Thanksgiving Proclamation, President Washington gave many noble reasons for a national Thanksgiving, including "for the civil and religious liberty", for "useful knowledge", and for God's "kind care" and "His Providence".
+The tradition of giving thanks is continued today in many forms, most notably the attendance of religious services, as well as the saying of a mealtime prayer before Thanksgiving dinner.

-The tradition of giving thanks to God is continued today in many forms, most notably the attendance of religious services, as well as the saying of a mealtime prayer before Thanksgiving dinner.
-Many houses of worship offer worship services and events on Thanksgiving themes the weekend before, the day of, or the weekend after Thanksgiving.
 At home, it is a holiday tradition in many families to begin the Thanksgiving dinner by saying grace (a prayer before or after a meal).
-The custom is portrayed in the photograph "Family Holding Hands and Praying Before a Thanksgiving Meal".
 Before praying, it is a common practice at the dining table for "each person [to] tell one specific reason they're thankful to God that year".
-While grace is said, some families hold hands until the prayer concludes, often indicated with an "Amen".